opentelekomcloud/docs-next/docs/best-practices/management-and-deployment/cloud-create/cloud-create.md

 ### Is Cloud Create opensource

 Cloud Create is based on two opensource projects Application Lifecycle Enablement for Cloud (Alien4cloud) and Ystia Orchestrator (Yorc).
-At Open Telekom Cloud, we further integrate it with OpenStack and Google Cloud, provide an easy-to-use UI, added features (e.g., secrets management, deployment update, OpenShift template, etc.), and enforce the strictest Privacy and Security Assessment (PSA) process of Deutsche Telekom.
+At T Cloud Public, we further integrate it with OpenStack and Google Cloud, provide an easy-to-use UI, added features (e.g., secrets management, deployment update, OpenShift template, etc.), and enforce the strictest Privacy and Security Assessment (PSA) process of Deutsche Telekom.

 All premade templates and service components are opensource and available on [our Github](https://github.com/opentelekomcloud-blueprints/tosca-service-catalogs).
 You can create pull requests to add more components and fix bugs.